-Your child's caregiver will do a complete physical exam to check for signs of Marfan syndrome.
+Your child's healthcare provider will do a complete physical exam to check for signs of Marfan syndrome.
 He will also ask about your child's health history.
 He may also need to know the health condition of your family and other close relatives.
 Your child may also need any of the following:

 - Blood tests: Your child may need blood tests to give caregivers information about how his body is working.
 The blood may be taken from your child's arm, hand, finger, foot, heel, or IV.